parse-community/docs/Migrating-an-Existing-Parse-App.md

 ## 7. Point Client to Local Parse Server

-Update your app with the latest version of the Parse SDK (at least version 1.12 for iOS, 1.13.0 for Android, 1.6.14 for JS, 1.7.0 for .NET), which will have the ability to change the server URL.
+Update your app with the latest version of the Parse SDK (at least version 1.12 for iOS, 1.13.0 for Android, 1.6.14 for JS, 1.7.0 for .NET), which [have the ability to change the server URL]](https://github.com/ParsePlatform/parse-server/wiki/Parse-Server-Guide#using-parse-sdks-with-parse-server).

 ## 8. Checkpoint: Test Your App